Flushing & Locking Practices

 Evidence for the frequency of locking practices for CVADs varies primarily according to type of CVAD.

-A survey of 23 haematology centres identified practice varied from once per day to once per week for PICCs and CICCs (81).
-A questionnaire of 44 paediatric and adult centres identified TIVADs were locked every 35 days (range 21-90 days) (63).
-This was supported by a narrative literature review which identified TIVADs were commonly locked once every four weeks (68).
-Expert opinion is to “flush the catheter regularly after use and periodically if the catheter is not in use” (43).
+A survey of 23 haematology centres identified various practices from once per day to once per week for PICCs and CICCs (87).
+A questionnaire of 44 paediatric and adult centres identified TIVADs were locked every 35 days (range 21-90 days) (64).
+This was supported by a narrative literature review which identified TIVADs were commonly locked once every four weeks (70).
+Expert opinion is to “flush the catheter regularly after use and periodically if the catheter is not in use” (44).
 Refer to sections below for specific recommendations according to type of CVAD.

 There are no studies that investigated the frequency of flushing and locking unused lumen/s when one or more of the other lumens of a multi-lumen CVAD are in use.